davidsbatista/awesome-Portuguese-NLP/README.md

 * Morphological analysis
 * Transliteration

-Easy to use but the accuracy is not the best, speciall for Named Entity Recognition.
+Notes: Easy to use but the accuracy is not the best, speciall for Named Entity Recognition.

 ---